 Download Required Codec

-The content you’re trying to play may require additional set of codec, a technology that encodes and decodes data stored in a specific format for faster transmission.
+The content you’re trying to play may need additional set of codec, a technology that encodes and decodes data stored in a particular format for faster transmission.
 A right type of Codec, a technical term used for large downloadable files, is required to play certain file formats on DVDs.

 Choose Default Player for your File Type